Skip to main content

 IDEPC Comment Form

-Foodborne Illness Outbreak Detection
+Outbreak Detection: Foodborne Illness Outbreak Investigations

 Outbreaks are detected in a variety of ways at the Minnesota Department of Health.